-Since 2013, the European Commission has ruled that TVs must not use more than half a watt of power while in standby mode3.
+Since 2013, the European Commission has ruled that TVs must not use more than half a watt of power while in standby mode2.

-Testing by Which? in 2014 found that an LED HD TV left on standby for 19 hours would use only 0.22 watts during that time.
-Assuming that was repeated for 365 days, your TV would only use 80.3 watts over the course of the year while in standby.
+Testing by Which? in 2014 found that an LED HD TV left on standby for 19 hours would use 0.22 watts during that time.
+Assuming that was repeated for 365 days, your TV would use 80.3 watts over the course of the year while on standby.

 Does turning a TV off at the wall damage it?

 Switching a TV off at the plug will not damage it.
 But lots of newer TVs get software updates while they’re on standby overnight.
 If yours misses these updates, it could start to work more slowly, making it seem like it’s faulty.
 If you’re about to replace a TV like that, it’s worth double checking it’s fully up-to-date first.

 Speakers and radios

-Even when they’re not making a sound, your speakers could be costing you money.
+Even when they’re not making a sound, speakers could be using energy.
 This is Money estimates that the average UK household spends about £5.93 powering speakers, and £2.83 powering smart home devices (including smart speakers) per year.
-And it also costs £1.44 to power a digital radio each year, when it’s not in use4.
+And it also costs £1.44 to power a digital radio each year, when it’s not in use3.

 Mobile phone and tablet chargers

 If you leave a phone charger plugged in, it continues to use electricity - but if you only leave the charger plugged into the wall without your phone (or other device) attached, the amount of electricity it uses will be tiny.
 So tiny, in fact, it can barely be measured on an energy monitor.

-When your computer’s left plugged into the wall, it still uses power, even if you’ve logged off for the day.
+When your computer is left plugged into the wall, it still uses power, even if you’ve logged off for the day.

 PC monitors use a comparable amount to TVs on standby – not usually more than half a watt.
 (To put that in perspective, using 0.5 watts continuously for a whole year would cost you about 70p.)

-Laptops left plugged in on standby mode use about double that6.
-Like mobile phones, they should always be unplugged when they’re fully charged.
+Laptops left plugged in on standby mode use about double that4.
+And, like mobile phones, they should always be unplugged when they’re fully charged.

 Should I turn plugs off at the wall?

-Plugs with unconnected chargers will use a little power, but the amount is very small8.
+Plugs with unconnected chargers will use a little power, but the amount is very small5.

 If there’s nothing plugged into a plug socket, then it won’t use any electricity, even if it’s switched on.